 Some people “lay low” when they notice their dog is experiencing a fearful phase, opting to avoid situations that cause their dog stress, like busy streets or large crowds (such as a fair or a dog sporting event).
 When their dog shows signs he’s feeling more confident, activities resume as normal.

-5. Adolescent dogs become more interested in going for walks.
+5. Teenage dogs become more interested in going for walks.